2015 alex rumford 2015 alex rumford

 I think creativity mostly takes place in one's personal work.
 In commissioned work - if creative flow occurs at all - it's at the meeting point between that personal creativity and the objective brief.

-So, I would describe what I do as problem-solving.
+So I describe what I do as problem-solving.
 This might be a creative outlet (I don't know) but it's about dealing with issues, people, logistics, lighting etc. quickly and efficiently.
 Anticipating, problem-solving, troubleshooting - that sort of thing.
 A little bit of 'what if' and trying out ideas which come up, perhaps (but even these are rooted in time and situation, not theory).

 Read More